hardik-1212/Tic-Tac-Toe-web-Application/README.md

-# 🧮 Calculator Web App
+# 🧮 Tic Tac Toe Web App

-A modern and responsive calculator built using **HTML, CSS, and JavaScript**.
+A modern and responsive Game built using **HTML, CSS, and JavaScript**.
 This project performs basic arithmetic operations through a clean, intuitive interface.

 ## ✨ Features